7 Top Full-Stack Frameworks you must know in 2026!

 - High scalability, capable of handling thousands of simultaneous connections.

-Notable Companies Using Node.js are Netflix, LinkedIn, Uber, PayPal, and Walmart.
+Notable Companies Using Node.js: Netflix, LinkedIn, Uber, PayPal, and Walmart.

 - Real-time applications like chat apps and live streaming platforms.